ethereum-optimism/optimism-tutorial/first-contract/README.md

 ### Blockchain

-In this tutorial we'll use [Optimism](https://www.optimism.io/), an Ethereum Layer 2 blockchain, to run our contracts.
+In this tutorial we'll use [OP Mainnet](https://www.optimism.io/), an Ethereum Layer 2 blockchain, to run our contracts.

 [Deploying contracts and interacting with them costs gas, which has to be purchased with Ether (also known as ETH)](https://ethereum.org/en/developers/docs/gas/).
 On the production network that Ether costs money, it is part of the security mechanism of Ethereum.
-To avoid spending real money, we'll use Optimism Goerli, a test network built on top of Goerli.
+To avoid spending real money, we'll use OP Goerli, a test network built on top of Goerli.
 The test network also requires ETH, but it is test ETH you can get for free.

-1. Use [this faucet](https://optimismfaucet.xyz/) to obtain Optimism Goerli test ETH.
+1. Use [this faucet](https://optimismfaucet.xyz/) to obtain OP Goerli test ETH.
    Follow five [github](https://github.com/) users or organizations to get past the anti-Sybil defense.

-1. [Go here](https://chainid.link/?network=optimism-goerli) to add Optimism Goerli to your wallet.
+1. [Go here](https://chainid.link/?network=optimism-goerli) to add OP Goerli to your wallet.
    Click **Connect** on the web page and then **Approve** in MetaMask.

 1. Permit the network switch.

-1. See if you have anything on Optimism Goerli.
+1. See if you have anything on OP Goerli.